 While they wheeled him into the heart hospital from the ER, he was asking the nurse how long she'd been there, getting her life story as always.
 He said, "I hope they're treating you good."
 My dad has always taken an interest in everyone.

 He ended up having a 99% blockage in a major artery.
 Two 85% blockages in his LAD, or widowmaker, artery.
 This means, had that been the one with the 99%, he likely would have dropped dead on the 3rd hole the day before with zero symptoms.
 Luckily, he experienced a tiny bit of chest pain that day, which is what prompted him to go to the immediate care.
-They did a total of two Angioplasties and put in four stents.
+They did a total of two Angioplasties and put in five stents.
 Gave him a bag full of drugs, and he's got a long recovery ahead.

 The nurses commented on how they've never seen such a steady stream of visitors for any person.
 Not surprised.